microsoft/vscode-docs/docs/other/office.md

 Check out the other pages on the VS Code site to find out how you can leverage more capabilities of the editor when creating custom Office Add-ins:

 - [Language Overview](/docs/languages/overview.md) - You can write Office Add-ins in many languages.
 Find out what VS Code has to offer.
-- [The Basics](/docs/editor/codebasics.md) - Just starting out with VS Code?
+- [User Interface](/docs/getstarted/userinterface.md) - Just starting out with VS Code?
 This is worth reviewing.
+- [Basic Editing](/docs/editor/codebasics.md) - Learn about the powerful VS Code editor.

 ## Common Questions